Aridoge13/Computational_Biology/README.md

 ---

 ## 🤝 Contribution
-Contributions and forks are welcome!
-Please submit issues or pull requests if you'd like to suggest improvements or expand functionality.
+Feedback, forks, and pull requests are welcome!
+Feel free to open issues or share feature ideas.

 ---